 - Dave Brandt Chapter – Trout Unlimited

-Volunteer recruitment will begin in April with ain information session and introduction to the stream August 23 and volunteer training taking place on September 23.
+Volunteer recruitment is always ongoing.
 If you are interested in becoming a citizen monitor, check out our volunteer sheet or call Leslie Orzetti at 607-547-4488.

-OCCA is also soliciting donations to pay for monitoring kits and safety equipment for our volunteers.
+OCCA is also soliciting business sponsors and donors to help purchase monitoring kits and safety equipment for our volunteers.
 If you or a business you know are interested, call OCCA and consider making a donation today!

 Dissolved oxygen – This is the amount of oxygen available for stream life.
 Dissolved oxygen is measured in mg/l.
 A typically “good” amount of dissolved oxygen is 5 mg/l and above.

 Temperature – The water temperature has an effect on many physiological process of both plants and animals in the stream as well as the water’s ability to “carry” oxygen and other gases.
 A general rule of thumb is that cooler water can carry more oxygen.